Aisha: Contributions to Islam and influence

 The so-called Muslim women's movement is predicated on the idea that Muslim men, not Islam, have been responsible for the suppression of women's rights.
 For this reason, Muslim feminists throughout the world are advocating a return to the society Muhammad originally envisioned for his followers.
 Despite differences in culture, nationalities, and beliefs, these women believe that the lesson to be learned from Muhammad in Medina is that Islam is above all an egalitarian religion.
 Their Medina is a society in which Muhammad designated women like Umm Waraqa as spiritual guides for the Ummah; in which the Prophet himself was sometimes publicly rebuked by his wives; in which women prayed and fought alongside the men; in which women like Aisha and Umm Salama acted not only as religious but also as political—and on at least one occasion military—leaders; and in which the call to gather for prayer, bellowed from the rooftop of Muhammad's house, brought men and women together to kneel side by side and be blessed as a single undivided community.

 Her intellectual contributions regarding the verbal texts of Islam were in time transcribed into written form, becoming the official history of Islam.
 Jawed Anwar also writes that Aisha was regarded as the most reliable source in the teachings of hadith.
 Aisha's authentication of Muhammad's ways of prayer and his recitation of the Qur'an allowed for the development of knowledge of his sunnah of praying and reading verses of the Quran.

+A 15th century Persian miniature depicting the Battle of the Camel narrative, between 'Alī, and Aisha, after Ali's victory, Aisha withdrew from politics.
+Traditionalists used this story to argue that women should not play an active political role, while modernists used it to argue for gender equality, which they believed existed within the Islamic tradition.